 Well, the Netherlands right?

 That is what most people think.
-But no, they are no native to Netherlands or even Europe.
+But no, they are not native to Netherlands or even Europe.

-Tulips actually heled from where the Chinese called the silasture mountains in central asia.
-A very remote mountain this region.
-It was Turkish no mate first discovery tulips and spread them slowly west world.
+Tulips actually hail from an area that Chinese called the celestial mountains in central Asia.
+A very remote mountainous region.
+It was Turkish nomads who first discovered tulips and spread them slowly westward .

-Now around the 16th century, Europe were travelled to istanbull in turkey as ……….
+Now around the 16th century, Europe were travelling to Istanbul and turkey as ………merchants and diplomats.

-And turkeys always give Europe a tulip ball as a gift.
-Which they will carried home with them.
-For Europe, tulip were totally a great novity, the first ball to show up in Netherlands, they murching to receive them rose and ate them, they thought them where a kind of onion.
+And Turks often give Europeans tulip bulbs as gifts.
+Which they would carry home with them.
+For the Europeans, tulips were totally unheard of a great novelty, the first bulb to show up in the Netherlands, the merchant who received them roasted and ate them, they thought they were a kind of onion.

-It turns out that Netherlands were an ideal country for growing tulips, it had the right kind of sandy soil for one thing, but also it was a wealthy nation for growing economic, willing to spend a lot of money on new exotic things.
-Plus the dorchas have great gradening, wealthy people were compete spending normous of money to buy the rare flowers for their garden.
+It turns out that Netherlands were an ideal country for growing tulips, it had the right kind of sandy soil for one thing, but also it was a wealthy nation with a growing economic, willing to spend lots of money on new exotic things.
+Plus the Dutch have a history of gardening.

+What were some of the factors that contributed to the tulip craze in the Netherlands in the seventeenth century?

+A. wealthy gardeners liked to complete for rare plants

+B. the number of people with disposable income was growing

+C. tulip bulbs were initially cheap and easy to obtain

+D. tulips in the wild bloomed in unusual color combination

+In the wild?

+E. the tulip market was not regulated by the government

+Wealthy people would compete, spending enormous amounts of money to buy the rarest flowers for their gardens.

-Soon tulips were giving to show up in different color as grower try to breed them specificly for colors may treat them even more valuable.
-But they were never completely show were they get.
-Some of the most price tulip were white with purples trip, or red in the yellow trip in the wedow.
-Even a dark purple tulip that was very much priced.
+Soon tulips were beginning to show up in different colors as growers tried to breed them specifically for colors which would make them even more valuable.
+But they were never completely sure what they would get.
+Some of the most priced tulips were white with purple streaks, or red with yellow streaks On the petals-- Even a dark purple tulip that was very much priced.

-What happened then was a crazy for this specialize tulips, we call that crazy tulip malia.
+What happened then was a crazy for those specialized tulips, we called that craze tulip mania.

-So, here we got all the conditions for an irrational boom, a prosperous economic, so more people has more disposable income, money to spend on luxrays.
-But they won’t experience at industing they new weathy.
-Then a long comes to threaten they new commodity, sure the first specimen were just playing red tulips.
-But they can be breed into some extrodinary variations.
+So, here we’ve got all the conditions for an irrational boom, a prosperous prospering economy, so more people had more disposable income, money to spend on luxuries.
+But they weren’t experienced at investing they new wealth.
+Then a long comes to threaten thrilling new commodity, sure the first specimen were just plain old red tulips.
+But they could be bred into some extraordinary variations.
 Like a dark purple tulip.

-And finally you have an unregulated market place, no government strains, where prices could explode.
+And finally you have an unregulated market place, no government constrains, where prices could explode.

-And explode they did starting in the 1730s
+And explode they did starting in the 1630s

-There were always much more demands of tulips than supply, tulips did not bloom frequently as roses, tulips bloom once in the early springs, and that was for the year.
+There were always much more demands of tulips than supply,

+Tulips did not bloom frequently like rose, tulips bloomed once in the early spring, and that was it for the year.

-Eventually, specially breed multicolor tulips became so valuable, well according to a record, one tulip ball was worth 24 tons of week, or thousand pounds of chief.
+Eventually, specially bred multicolored tulips became so valuable, well according to records, one tulip bulb was worth 24 tons of wheat, or thousand pounds of cheese.

 One particular tulip ball were sold and exchanged for a small ship.